viccherubini/jolt/README.md

 * I actually like PHP development and think you can build powerful stuff with it.
 * There are few frameworks in the PHP5.3 world of things.
 Jolt will be PHP5.3+ only.
 * I have a bit of NIH syndrome and like to write my own frameworks for building applications.
-* I want tight integration with NoSQL databases such as Redis and MongoDB.
 * Learning TDD really well.

 Jolt is hosted at [Joltcore.org](http://joltcore.org).